Jazz Chisholm Player Props: Marlins vs. Guardians

 Jazz Chisholm At The Plate

-- Chisholm has a double, a triple, three home runs and six walks while batting .235.
+- Chisholm is hitting .213 with a double, a triple, three home runs and six walks.

-- In six games this season, Chisholm has picked up an RBI, with more than one RBI once.
+- Chisholm has driven in a run in six games this year (30.0%), including one multiple-RBI game.

-- He has scored at least once six times this season (33.3%), including one multi-run game.
+- In six of 20 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.